castomize/Share-Draft-Pages-WordPress-Plugin/README.md

 ## Installation

-You can install the Public Draft Page Preview plugin either automatically or manually:
+You can install the Share Draft Pages plugin either automatically or manually:
 Automatic Installation:

 ### Automatic Installation
 1. In your WordPress admin area, navigate to the 'Plugins' screen and click 'Add New'.
-2. Search for 'Public Draft Page Preview'.
+2. Search for 'Share Draft Pages'.
 3. Click 'Install Now' and activate the plugin.

 ### Manual Installation via FTP